 G (10-19) = Bad fail.
 H (0-9) = Very bad fail.

-Assessed work completed in class time (Composition of the Earth) will be collected in, at the time, by the member of staff conducting the exercise.
+Assessed work completed in class time (Composition of the Earth, Group Poster presentation) will be collected in, at the time, by the member of staff conducting the exercise.
 If you are present for the exercise it is your responsibility to place your completed write-up in the receptacle provided or to see that your test paper is presented to whoever is collecting the material.
-Assessed work done in your own time (Chemical Equilibria) will be submitted electronically on LEARN .
+Assessed work done in your own time (Chemical Equilibria) will be submitted electronically on the course LEARN page.

-General class feedback is also given in practical classes or on LEARN course site.
+General class feedback is also given in practical classes or on the LEARN course site.

 ||Hours & Minutes

 On completion of this course, the student will be able to:

 - Gain a broad knowledge and understanding of the constituent materials which make up the solid Earth, and how the study of minerals can be used to understand the processes which have shaped the Earth throughout geological time.